Oregon Post Adoption Resource Center (ORPARC)

 The essential components of the Oregon Post Adoption Resource Center (ORPARC) include:

-• Adoption-competent counseling referral
+• Foster- and adoption-competent counseling referral

 • Community resources